blinksocks/blinksocks/docs/usage/README.md

-    --frame-params [crypto-params]       parameters for frame preset, default: '' --crypto [crypto]                    a preset used in crypto middleware, default: '' --crypto-params [crypto-params]      parameters for crypto, default: 'aes-256-cfb' --protocol [protocol]                a preset used in protocol middleware, default: 'ss-aead' --protocol-params [protocol-params]  parameters for protocol, default: 'aes-256-gcm,ss-subkey' --obfs [obfs]                        a preset used in obfs middleware, default: '' --obfs-params [obfs-params]          parameters for obfs, default: ''
+    --frame-params [crypto-params]       parameters for frame preset, default: '' --crypto [crypto]                    a preset used in crypto middleware, default: '' --crypto-params [crypto-params]      parameters for crypto, default: 'aes-256-cfb' --protocol [protocol]                a preset used in protocol middleware, default: 'aead' --protocol-params [protocol-params]  parameters for protocol, default: 'aes-256-gcm,ss-subkey' --obfs [obfs]                        a preset used in obfs middleware, default: '' --obfs-params [obfs-params]          parameters for obfs, default: ''